GSA/digitalgov.gov/content/posts/2012-12-18-analytics-apis-and-open-content-resources.md

   - USDA
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/tools-image-300x251-250x209.jpg" alt="Tools, hammer, wire cutters, wrench, screwdriver" %}
-Agencies have been working away at building better digital services and here, at the [Digital Services Innovation Center](https://www.WHATEVER/about/), we&#8217;ve been building resources to help.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/tools-image-300x251-250x209.jpg" alt="Tools, hammer, wire cutters, wrench, screwdriver" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/tools-image-300x251.jpg)Agencies have been working away at building better digital services and here, at the [Digital Services Innovation Center](https://www.WHATEVER/about/), we&#8217;ve been building resources to help.

 We have been focusing on three areas,